 All of our floss silks are made from top quality continuous filament silk.
 This means that the thread is reeled off the silk cocoons in one continuous length and wound into skeins.
 Over 1,000 metres can be reeled off one cocoon.
 The end result after throwing* is a luxurious silk with the highest lustre.

-The silk is available as a single 80m or 150m cop or to expand your embroidery palette we have selected shades from our extensive range to make up the ever popular Floss Silk Packs which consists of 10 carefully selected shades of 80m cops in each pack.
+The silk is available in 80m or 150m lengths, or to expand your embroidery palette, we have selected shades from our extensive range to make up the ever popular Floss Silk Packs which consists of 10 carefully selected shades of 80m cops in each pack.

-Any of our other silks can be used for embroidery depending upon the type of work undertaken.
+Any of the other silks from our range can be used for embroidery depending upon the type of work undertaken.